András Fekete-Győr

 András Fekete-Győr (born 13 April 1989) is a Hungarian activist, lawyer and politician.
 He was the inaugural leader of the Momentum Movement (Momentum Mozgalom) party from 2016 to 2021.
 Fekete-Győr became a nationally known political figure, when he led the successful NOlimpia campaign against the Budapest bid for the 2024 Summer Olympics, which was one of the first major blows for the national conservative government of Fidesz and its leader Viktor Orbán, who governs the country with a two-thirds majority since 2010.

 Under the leadership of Fekete-Győr, the Momentum Movement subsequently was transformed itself into a political party.
 Although the party failed to reach the 5% threshold in the 2018 parliamentary election, the 2019 EP election and the 2019 local elections saw great successes for the Momentum Movement, which soon became the second or third strongest party within the opposition.
 Fekete-Győr run as prime ministerial candidate in the 2021 opposition primary, but was forced to resign as party leader because of his poor result in October 2021.
+Fekete-Győr was a member of parliament from 2022 to 2024, when he was stripped of his mandate after a court ruling.